Ismael Sosa

-Víctor Ismael Sosa (born 18 January 1987) is an Argentine professional footballer for Argentinos Juniors.
+Víctor Ismael Sosa (born 18 January 1987) is an Argentine professional footballer.

 Nicknamed Chuco, Sosa is a dynamic forward who can play as either a striker, second striker or winger, due to his ability to score and assist goals.
 He holds a Mexican passport.

 Club career

 Independiente

 Sosa began his playing career in 2005 with Independiente.
 He made his league debut on 20 March 2005 in a 2–1 away defeat to Boca Juniors.
 In 2006, he had a loan spell with San Martín de San Juan but returned to the Independiente where he played until 2009 making 80 league appearances and scoring 13 goals.

 During the 2009 winter transfer window he joined Argentinos Juniors under new manager Claudio Borghi where he started well with 3 goals in his first 6 games for the club.
 His good form in the Apertura 2009 helped the club to a creditable 6th-place finish and in the Clausura 2010 he was the top scorer for the club with 9 goals in 17 appearances helping the club to win the Primera División for the first time since 1985.